PortPy-Project/PortPy/README.md

 Currently, this set encompasses only the Lung 2Gy×30 protocol but will be expanded in the future to more protocols as well as TCP/NTCP evaluation functions.

-To access these resources, users are advised to download the latest version of the dataset, which can be found [here](https://drive.google.com/drive/folders/1nA1oHEhlmh2Hk8an9e0Oi0ye6LRPREit?usp=sharing).
+To access these resources, users are advised to download the latest version of the dataset, which can be found on hugging face dataset [PortPy_Dataset](https://huggingface.co/datasets/PortPy-Project/PortPy_Dataset).
+You can also browse and download patient data manually using our interactive [Hugging Face Space](https://huggingface.co/spaces/PortPy-Project/portpy_dataset_visualization).
 Subsequently, create a directory titled './data' in the current project directory and transfer the downloaded file into it.
 For example, ./data/Lung_Phantom_Patient_1.
 We have adopted the widely-used JSON and HDF5 formats for data storage.